-In this article, we will be discussing what different colors and textures of stool mean, we will also give you two visual poop charts to serve as an easy guide to understanding your stool.
+In this article, we will be discussing what different colors of stool mean, we will also give a visual stool color chart to serve as an easy guide to understanding your stool.

 When you pass a white, gray or pale stool, it might be an indication of liver or gallbladder problem.
 Generally, pale stools mean no bile to give it the characteristic brown color.
 Bile is produced in the liver and stored in the gallbladder.
 However, some drugs used in treating diarrhea can cause white stools.